hazemawadalla/rag-ollama/README.md

 **Conclusion**

 The RAG Ollama Project presents a novel retrieval-augmented generation pipeline that leverages cutting-edge technologies to create a robust and efficient system for generating human-like responses.
-Our pipeline is designed with modularity in mind, allowing for easy extension and customization.
-We believe that our project has the potential to make a significant impact in the field of natural language processing and look forward to continuing its development.
+The pipeline is designed with modularity in mind, allowing for easy extension and customization.
+I believe that The project has the potential to make a significant impact in the field of natural language processing and look forward to continuing its development.

 **Future Work**

-We plan to continue improving and expanding the RAG Ollama Project by:
+I plan to continue improving and expanding the RAG Ollama Project by:

 - Integrating additional file processing libraries
 - Integrating code analysis feature
 - Implementing deep search with Deepseek-R1 ollama models and Google search integration

-We invite researchers, developers, and industry professionals to join us in this effort and contribute to the advancement of retrieval-augmented generation technology.
+I invite researchers, developers, and industry professionals to join us in this effort and contribute to the advancement of retrieval-augmented generation technology.

 ###### GNU GENERAL PUBLIC LICENSE
 ###### Version 3, 29 June 2007